0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `0`

-**Description:** GenesisBlockNum is the block number where the polygonZKEVM smc was deployed
+**Description:** GenesisBlockNum is the block number where the polygonZKEVM smc was deployed on L1

 **Example setting the default value** (0):
 ```